deepats023/MultiThreadFileAccessAssessment/README.md

 The MultiThreadFileAccess application demonstrates concurrent updates of a file in multithreaded environment.

 ## File Structure ##
-MultiThreadFileAccess: This folder consists of coding files, project, tests and solution files.
+ ###MultiThreadFileAccess###: This folder consists of coding files, project, tests and solution files.
-Results: This folder consists of DeveloperNotes and sample results file .
+ - Results: This folder consists of DeveloperNotes and sample results file .

 ## Usage ##